 At first Daisy Ridley feels a little bit over dramatic but she soon finds her footing and smashes home a wonderful performance.
 Despite Oscar Isaac's relatively small role he also captivates the audience and Adam Driver puts in a incredibly deep and heartfelt piece of acting to round off a impeccable group of new and old actors.

 The soundtrack might not be as powerful as hoped but it still manages to emphasise the emotional impact of the action on screen.
 Obviously John Williams had a difficult task on his hands to renovate such an iconic soundtrack and there are parts of pure magic but as a whole he just didn't quite make as much of an impact as he could have done, perhaps the intention was to take the soundtrack in a new direction, a direction that will define the new trilogy.
 Perhaps we will see the true genius behind his work during the next instalment.The visuals however are truly stunning, an absolute masterpiece, the 3D visuals didn't sit right with my eyes but never the less the visuals are truly captivating.
-Taking inspiration from Nazi Germany The stage production and costume design are sinister but spectacular.
-This is how Star Wars should look and should feel.
+Taking inspiration from Nazi Germany the stage production and costume design are sinister and spectacular.
+This is how Star Wars should look and how it should feel.
 The franchise feels at home with today's technology and feels at home under the guidance of J J Abrams.
 We salute you sir, we salute you!

 This movie will capture the hearts of the public all over the world.
-Young and old, experienced and rookie(wookie too!) this movie is for everyone but I urge you, go into this movie with little expectation, make your own decisions and your own connections.
+Young and old, experienced and wookie this movie is for everyone but I urge you, go into this movie with little expectation, make your own decisions and your own connections.
 See what you see, feel what you will and may the force awaken within you.